 If connecting to the Mains does not work for you, you should configure the wireless network adapter to use the Maximum Performance setting when Windows is configured to use the Balanced power plan or the Power saver power plan.

-To do this, open Power Options Control Panel applet and click on the Change plan settings link, next to the Balanced or Power Saver plan.
+To do this, open the Power Options Control Panel applet and click on the Change plan settings link, next to the Balanced or Power Saver plan.
 Next click on the Change advanced power settings link.
 Now in the Power Options settings box which opens, scroll down to and expand Wireless Adapter Settings.
 Also next, expand Power Saving Mode.
-Now, click On battery drop down menu and select Maximum Performance.
+Now, click On the battery drop-down menu and select Maximum Performance.

 Click OK and exit.

 If even this does not work for you, you should consider changing the Power Plan itself.
 By default, Windows uses the Balanced power plan.
 Use the High-Performance power plan and see if that helps.